matgrand/LAB2_control_lab_2021/README.md

 -Instead of "save" use COMMIT (on "enter a comment" just give a very small desription of what you did(good practice))

--To import changes made by others on your local version use PULL (do it often)
+-To import changes made by others on your local version use PULL

 -To upload your changes use PUSH (after COMMIT)